zig-zaga/zz/rationale.md

 ### Rationale for the ZZ Computing Curriculum Weighting

-The ZZ Computing curriculum weighting is designed to provide a comprehensive and balanced approach to teaching computing to primary school children.
+The ZZ Computing Curriculum weighting is designed to provide a comprehensive and balanced approach to teaching computing to primary school children.
 It emphasizes foundational skills while also preparing students for the demands of the modern world of work.
 Here's a detailed rationale for each component:

 #### 1. **Programming and Computational Thinking (58%)**
    - **Primary School Suitability**: